Jayplect/mars-webscraping/README.md

 ## Description
 This project focuses on full web-scraping and data analysis.
 To web srcape, I identified HTML elements on a page,  identified their id and class attributes, and used these attributes to extract information via both automated browsing and HTML parsing.
 The project is divided into two parts.
-In the first part, I web scraped titles and preview text from Mars news articles on a webpage while in the second part, I scraped and analyze Mars weather data, which exists in a table.
+In the first part, I scraped titles and preview text from a static Mars news articles webpage while in the second part, I scraped and analyzed Mars weather data from an HTML table in a static Mars weather webpage.

 ## Library
 ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)